 Registration and Licenses

 Board Certified in Geriatric Psychiatry, Board Certified in Psychiatry.

-Director of Psychiatry, and Medical Director of the Geriatric Psychiatric Hospital for the Jewish Home of San Francisco.
-Clinical Professor of Psychiatry, University of California San Francisco, School of Medicine.
+Clinical Psychiatrist in Geriatric Psychiatry program, San Francisco Veterans Administration Medical Center 2021-present.
+Psychiatric Consultant to San Francisco Towers CRCC Life Care Community 2020 - present.
+Clinical Professor of Psychiatry (Voluntary), University of California, San Francisco, School of Medicine.
+Served as Director of Psychiatry and Medical Director of the Geriatric Psychiatric Hospital for the Jewish Home of San Francisco, 2010-2020.
 Previously in Private Practice of Geriatric and Older Adult Psychiatry in Miami and Miami Beach, Florida for 33 years.
 I have been Medical Director for the Community Mental Health Center of Miami Beach, Medical Director of an Inpatient Geriatric Psychiatry program, and Medical Director of an Inpatient Mood Disorder program, as well as consulting at Nursing Homes, Assisted Living and other facilities.